Company Liquidation in DIFC

 It is necessary to seek permission from appropriate service providers and landlords.

-An Official Announcement for Liquidation of a Company Must Be Made
+An Official Announcement Must Be Made Regarding the Liquidation of the Company

-The corporation can proceed with its liquidation procedure once the 45-day time has expired and no filed claims.
+The corporation can proceed with its liquidation procedure once the 45-day period has expired and no claims.

 All visas issued under the Company’s license must be cancelled, including the directors’ visas.

-A letter of permission from the Ministry of Human Resources & Emiratization is also required.
+A letter of permission from the Ministry of Human Resources & Emiratisation is also required.

 The Company’s license can then be revoked, and it can fall into official Liquidation.

-Required Documents List For Liquidation Of A Company In The DIFC
+Required Documents For Liquidation Of A Company In The DIFC

 While under Liquidation, the DIFC requires companies to furnish a series of documentation.
 These papers include the following:

-- A letter from the corporation to the liquidator that has been chosen
+- A letter from the corporation to the liquidator who has been chosen.

 - A letter of appointment to the Company by the appointed liquidator.